hellcy/old-blog-archive/index.md

 * All IT related details will be put in here.

+## Winforms vs. WPF

+* The single most important difference between WinForms and WPF is the fact that while WinForms is simply a layer on top of the standard Windows controls (e.g. a TextBox), WPF is built from scratch and doesn't rely on standard Windows controls in almost all situations.
+This might seem like a subtle difference, but it really isn't, which you will definitely notice if you have ever worked with a framework that depends on Win32/WinAPI.

+* A great example of this is a button with an image and text on it.
+This is not a standard Windows control, so WinForms doesn't offer you this possibility out of the box.
+Instead you will have to draw the image yourself, implement your own button that supports images or use a 3rd party control.
+With WPF, a button can contain anything because it's essentially a border with content and various states (e.g. untouched, hovered, pressed).
+The WPF button is "look-less", as are most other WPF controls, which means that it can contain a range of other controls inside of it.
+You want a button with an image and some text?
+Just put an Image and a TextBlock control inside of the button and you're done!
+You simply don’t get this kind of flexibility out of the standard WinForms controls, which is why there's a big market for rather simple implementations of controls like buttons with images and so on.

 ## DOM (Document Object Model)

 * The Document Object Model (DOM) is an application programming interface (API) for HTML and XML documents.
 It defines the logical structure of documents and the way a document is accessed and manipulated.